 But how do you stand out in a market growing faster than a sunflower in July?
-The answer: a solid marketing plan that will put your plant business at the top of every customer's list.
+The answer: a solid marketing plan that will put your plant business at the top of every customer’s list.
+Houseplants have a chokehold on a generation of homeowners and apartment dwellers not quite ready for pets or kids, making them a hot commodity.

 In this article, we’ll go beyond the usual tips you see online.
 Sure, you’ve heard about social media and email marketing, but let’s dive deeper.

-We'll uncover strategies that most plant businesses overlook but can make all the difference in selling plants online.
+We’ll uncover strategies that most plant businesses overlook but can make all the difference in selling plants online.
+Differentiating your plant store from other websites selling plants depends heavily on branding, so we’ll show you how to stand out.

 1. Start with an Engaging, Mobile-Optimized Website